KMU-quantum-classroom/qiskit-classroom/README.md

-# qiskit-classroom-template
+# qiskit-classroom

-Qiskit classroom Templates.
+Qiskit classroom

-Contains the default settings required by Qiskit ecosystem.
+* convert expression to another expression and visualize